What Is Robotic Process Automation? Explanation and Benefits of RPA

 - Full spend visibility eliminates rogue spend and helps prevent invoice fraud.

 - From the original purchase request to the final routing of the purchase order to the vendor, minimal human action is required, reducing human error and its attendant risk.

-- Widespread, scaleable gains in productivity, quality, compliance, and efficiency: Because they can be applied incrementally while working in tandem with other concurrent processes, RPA bots can, over time, optimise your organisation’s productivity and efficiency for both internal processes and those that involve interactions with customers, vendors, or corporate partners.
+- Widespread, scaleable gains in productivity, quality, compliance, and efficiency: Because they can be applied incrementally while working in tandem with other concurrent processes, RPA bots can, over time, optimize your organization’s productivity and efficiency for both internal processes and those that involve interactions with customers, vendors, or corporate partners.

 Cycle times for key processes such as invoices and purchase orders are slashed by automated data entry and three-way verification; production quality soars as parts are automatically sorted, reviewed, and tested more quickly and accurately than humans could manage; automatic tracking and analysis not only support continuous improvement, but provide audit-friendly records that strengthen internal, industry, financial, and legal compliance.

-As you may have already realised, RPA is especially beneficial for procurement automation workflows.
-The procurement and accounts payable (AP) functions share many interrelated processes that can be readily streamlined and optimised through automation, and since many are both high-volume and repetitive, independent RPA is a natural fit.
+As you may have already realized, RPA is especially beneficial for procurement automation workflows.
+The procurement and accounts payable (AP) functions share many interrelated processes that can be readily streamlined and optimized through automation, and since many are both high-volume and repetitive, independent RPA is a natural fit.